• Skip to primary navigation

 Instructions

-• Trim the ends of the cucumber, peel most or all of the peel and cut it in half lengthwise.
+• Trim the ends of 1 medium English cucumber, peel most or all of the peel, and cut it in half lengthwise.
 Scoop out and discard the seeds.
 Shred cucumber using the large holes of a box grater, then lightly chop the shredded cucumber.
 Place the shredded cucumber on a clean dishtowel, and squeeze out the excess liquid.

-• Whisk yogurt, olive oil, dill, garlic, salt, and pepper together in a small bowl or large measuring cup.
+• Whisk 1 cup plain Greek yogurt, 2 Tablespoons olive oil, 2 Tablespoons minced fresh dill, 1 small clove garlic, ½ teaspoon kosher salt, and ¼ teaspoon freshly ground black pepper together in a small bowl or large measuring cup.
 Stir in shredded cucumber.
 Cover and refrigerate for at least one hour.
 Refrigerate leftovers in an airtight container for up to 3 days.

 Nutrition